Aliases for NT5C2 Gene

 GeneCards Summary for NT5C2 Gene

 NT5C2 (5'-Nucleotidase, Cytosolic II) is a Protein Coding gene.
-Diseases associated with NT5C2 include Spastic Paraplegia 45, Autosomal Recessive and Spastic Paraplegia 45.
-Among its related pathways are NAD metabolism and Purine metabolism (REACTOME).
-GO annotations related to this gene include nucleotide binding and nucleoside phosphotransferase activity.
+Diseases associated with NT5C2 include Spastic Paraplegia 45, Autosomal Recessive and Lymphoblastic Leukemia.
+Among its related pathways are NAD metabolism and Pyrimidine metabolism (KEGG).
+Gene Ontology (GO) annotations related to this gene include nucleotide binding and nucleoside phosphotransferase activity.
 An important paralog of this gene is NT5DC4.

 UniProtKB/Swiss-Prot for NT5C2 Gene